Not sure how the bid writing process works? This comprehensive bid writing guide will explain how to write the perfect tender response!

 When I used to write tenders for a living, there were so many occasions when I was asked to put together a tender with a day or two days’ notice.
 Once a tender landed on my desk at one in the afternoon… the deadline was 5pm!

-Needless to say, we didn’t win that one.
+Needless to say, despite working as hard as possible to get everything uploaded in time, we didn’t win that one.

 Most tenders have a month before they need to be submitted.
 This gives you four weeks to prepare.
 Block out some time to research, write and check your submission before the deadline.